 Donna E. Deutchman, President and Chief Executive Officer

 Donna E. Deutchman is the President and Chief Executive Officer (CEO) of Homes 4 Families where she oversees the development of affordable veteran neighborhoods and comprehensive services that empower low-income veterans and their families to enter the middle class.
-Donna has more than two decades of experience growing nonprofit organizations and creating the public-private partnerships that empower them to better serve their missions.
+Donna has more than three decades of experience growing nonprofit organizations and creating the public-private partnerships that empower them to better serve their missions.
 Through her years of compassionate service to the Southern California community, Donna has developed a rich expertise in fundraising, branding, marketing, advocacy, government affairs, and non-profit business model development.

 As CEO of Homes 4 Families, Donna pioneered the outcome-proven Enriched Neighborhood® model, an innovative housing and social service model that addresses the distinct needs of the veteran community.
 This model was replicated in partnership with the California Department of Veterans Affairs.
 Donna has overseen the development of more than 144 homes for low-income families in Northern Los Angeles communities including Burbank, Santa Clarita, Pacoima, and Sylmar.